frankiethekneeman/puppet-gitlab-ci-multi-runner/README.md

 The Runner is packages with a "Parallels" Executor as well.

+####run\_untagged
+> Run builds without tag: true, false?

+If you want this runner to execute builds without a tag given in .gitlab-ci.yml.
+When undefined Gitlab defaults to true if no list of tags for this runner is specified otherwise false.

 ### Docker Options
 Used by the Docker and Docker SSH executors.